 A Collaborative Endeavor

 Printmaking has survived throughout history because of its collaborative nature.
-This collaborative nature stems from the printmaker’s effort to disseminate his work or the information that he has to a larger audience.
-This then attracts who are interested in either the work or information that he has and becomes a patron.
-From this relationship, further techniques and improvements are developed, and through this partnership printmaking has survived today.
+This collaborative nature stems from the printmaker’s effort to disseminate his work or his information to a larger audience.
+This then attracts those interested in either the work or information that he has and becomes a patron.
+Further techniques and improvements have developed from this relationship, and through this partnership, printmaking has survived today.

 (Source)